Posted on

 Requesting a classification determination

-Workers can request a classification determination by the California Employment Development Department (EDD) if they suspect that they are being misclassified.
+You can request a classification determination by the California Employment Development Department (EDD) if you suspect that you are being misclassified.

 Legal Citations